CountTo25/QueslarQQOL/README.md

 # QueslarQQOL
 Shitty little plugin.
 Converts stuff from actions to time.
 Maybe will do something better later

+# Whats this?
+Adds more info to left sidebar and enchanting\crafting bar, saying how much time is left for idle time, crafting progress or next level.
+In munites and hours, not actions!
+Yay, readable stuff

+Also, allows you to search for service providers on market

 # Get it
 Create the bookmark containing following code, save it, click it when you're on Queslar tab
 ```